batxes/batxes.github.io/README.md

 - Functionality and structure of Operatives systems based on Linux.
 - Creation and management of Network protocols.
 - Web positioning (SEO) knowledge.

+## 🦾 Other Skills

+- Working in an independent manner and also in big collaborations
+- Gathering, evaluating and synthesizing of information into articles
+- Project management and mentoring
+- Good communication and presentation skills
+- Good at problem solving and adaptability

 ## 🎤 Communication in International meetings